R-Mielamud/py-conversation/README.md

 -   `text` (str) - question text
 -   `answer_map` (dict\[str, message\]) - dict, where key is user's answer and value is a message
 -   `fallback` (message?) - message, which'll be sent if answer doesn't match anything in `answer_map` dict
--   `repeatOnFallback` (bool?) - if true, after fallback was sent question is asked over and over again until answer matches something in `answer_map` dict
+-   `repeat_on_fallback` (bool?) - if true, after fallback was sent question is asked over and over again until answer matches something in `answer_map` dict

 Usage example: